Senate committee hits brakes on new NHTSA administrator vote

 MORE: Automakers fight EPA but tout green cars

-Bryan Gulley, a spokesman for the committee's 12 Democrats, said that the vote's postponement was over Florida Democrat Bill Nelson's concerns for King's insufficient answers on NHTSA's handling of Takata recalls, Gulley told The Detroit News.
+Bryan Gulley, a spokesman for the committee's 12 Democrats, told The Detroit News that the vote's postponement was over Florida Democrat Bill Nelson's concerns for King's insufficient answers on the NHTSA's handling of Takata recalls.

 King spent much of last week answering questions from the committee about the massive airbag recall linked to more than a dozen deaths in the U.S. Under former NHTSA Administrator Mark Rosekind.
 Nearly 50 million Takata airbags installed in millions of cars were recalled.